zama-ai/concrete-ml/docs/guides/serialization.md

 # Serializing Built-In Models
+This document explains how to serialize build-in models in Concrete ML.

+## Introduction
-Concrete ML has support for serializing all available built-in models.
-Using this feature, one can dump a fitted and compiled model into a JSON string or file.
-The estimator can then be loaded back using the JSON object.
+Serialization allows you to dump a fitted and compiled model into a JSON string or file.
+You can then load the estimator back using the JSON object.

 ## Saving Models

 All built-in models provide the following methods:

-- `dumps`: dumps the model as a string.
+- `dumps`: Dumps the model as a string.
-- `dump`: dumps the model into a file.
+- `dump`: Dumps the model into a file.

-For example, a logistic regression model can be dumped in a string as below.
+For example, a logistic regression model can be dumped in a string as follows:

 ```python
 from sklearn.datasets import make_classification